Blendify/blender-manual/trunk/blender_docs/manual/animation/drivers/workflow_examples.rst

           Key2B is the same as Key2A, but is controlled by the second bone.

-The value of Key1 is bound to the position of bones by a driver with two variables.
+The *Value* of *Key1* is bound to the position of two different bones by a driver with two variables.
 Each variable uses the world Z coordinate of a bone and uses the maximum value to determine how much the base should be extended.
 The generator polynomial is crafted such that the top of the dominant stack should line up with the bone for that stack.

-The value of Key2A is bound to the position of "Bone.L".
+The *Value* of *Key2A* is bound to the position of "Bone.L".
-Its generator parameters are crafted such that when Key1's value reaches 1, the value of Key2A starts increasing beyond zero.
+Its generator parameters are crafted such that when *Key1*'s *Value* reaches 1, the *Value* of *Key2A* starts increasing beyond zero.
 In this way, the top of the left stack will move with bone.L (mostly).

-The value of Key2B is bound to the position of "Bone.R".
+The *Value* of *Key2B* is bound to the position of "Bone.R".
-Its generator parameters are similar to Key2A so that the top of the right stack will move with bone.R (mostly).
+Its generator parameters are similar to *Key2A* so that the top of the right stack will move with bone.R (mostly).

 ..
 TODO2.8 Replace screenshots (ui appearance changes):